 There are many types of warts.
 Each one looks different and can occur for different reasons.
-Warts are classified into six types –
+Warts are classified into six types based on their symptoms:

 How To Remove Warts On Face?

-2. Laser Treatment – It is a treatment that uses light energy to target a wart and remove it from the root.
+- Laser Treatment: It is a treatment that uses light energy to target a wart and remove it from the root.
 This burns and destroys wart’s tissue.
 Anesthetic cream is applied before the laser treatment depending on the size and number of warts.
 It has 100% success rate compared to other treatments.
 Laser therapy can be used to remove all types of warts, even genital warts.

-3. Chemical Peels – The dermatologist will apply chemical peels with glycolic acid, salicylic acid or tretinoin acid to gently lift and peel the wart away.
+- Chemical Peels: The dermatologist will apply chemical peels with glycolic acid, salicylic acid or tretinoin acid to gently lift and peel the wart away.
 This treatment is used for common and periungual warts.

-4. Topical Medicinal Creams – such as imiquimod, cantharidin, and retinoid creams are used on warts that small and new.
+- Topical Creams: Topical applications such as imiquimod, cantharidin, and retinoid creams are used on warts that small and new.
 These treatments take anywhere from 12 weeks to 16 weeks to show 100% result.

-5. Warts Surgery – When all other treatments fail to remove warts, surgery is the last best option.
+- Warts Surgery: When all other treatments fail to remove warts, surgery is the last best option.
 The dermatologist will surgically remove the wart using a scalpel or a small, spoon-shaped tool, commonly known as curettage.
 They may even use electricity to burn off the wart, which is known as Electrosurgery.
 You may need an anesthetic shot before the surgery.
 Removing warts using either of these treatments can lead to scarring, if not done properly.